KrishM123/348-polymarket/Updated_Presentation_Script.md

 **[DEMO SEGMENT 1: Login/Authentication (Feature 5)]**
 **Script:** "First, let's start with user authentication.
 Our system uses JWT tokens for secure session management.
 Users can either log in with an existing account or sign up if they're new.

 [SQL Complexity] When a user attempts to log in, our backend executes a SELECT query from the users table with username lookup, optimized with an index on users(uname).
-The password is securely hashed using bcrypt, and upon successful authentication, we generate a JWT token with 24-hour expiration.
+The password is securely compared using bcrypt, and upon successful authentication, we generate a JWT token with 24-hour expiration.

-[SQL Complexity] For registration, we validate email format, check for existing usernames and emails using UNIQUE constraints, hash the password with bcrypt, and insert the new user with a default balance of $0.00.
+[SQL Complexity] For registration, we validate email format, check for existing usernames and emails using SELECT queries, hash the password with bcrypt, and insert the new user with a default balance of $0.00.

 **Action:** Go to the login page.
 Attempt to log in with correct credentials (e.g., alice_trader / testpassword123).
 Show successful login and token generation.
 Briefly mention error handling for invalid credentials.